NEW JERSEY WRONGFUL DEATH lawyers

 This is the only type of compensation allowed under this law, and it only applies to the pain and suffering caused by the accident until the death occurred.

 This type of compensation is paid directly to the estate.
 Once the estate has received the money, it is distributed in accordance with the Will.
 If no Will is in place, the money is distributed according to New Jersey Intestate Laws.
+Consult a New Jersey wrongful death lawyer today.

 Who is qualified to file a New Jersey wrongful death claim?